-The Prime Minister will fly out for Jakarta on Sunday, where he will hold key talks with President Joko Widodo.
+The Prime Minister is flying to Jakarta on Sunday, where he will hold key talks with President Joko Widodo.

-Mr Albanese said while he had already spoken with President Widodo since becoming prime minister, he was looking forward to continuing bilateral talks with Indonesia.
+Mr Albanese said while he had already spoken with President Widodo since becoming PM, he was looking forward to continuing bilateral talks with Indonesia.

 “My government is determined to have better relations across the Indo-Pacific region,” he told reporters in Perth on Sunday morning.